 What Does the Bible Say?

-At the creation of humanity there is implied a special intimacy between the man and the woman; she was taken from Adam and this, along with the statement that the man would “cling to his wife, and they become one flesh”, signifies the extent, strength, and depth, of the marriage bond.
+At the creation of humanity there is implied a special intimacy between the man and the woman (Gen 2:18, 21-24); she was taken from Adam and this, along with the statement that the man shall cleave unto his wife: and they shall be one flesh, signifies the extent, strength, and depth, of the marriage bond.
 It is clear that God designed marriage to be a life-long monogamous relationship, where the husband and wife are devoted to each other and to the marriage.

 Just as God allowed divorce because of the hardness of men’s hearts, he likewise allowed polygamy for the same reason.
 Polygamy and divorce do not express the purpose of marriage in the way God designed it; polygamy doesn’t allow the closeness, intimacy, mutual knowledge, security, and one-flesh nature of marriage.
 It comes close to some of these but falls short in all of them.